DarwinJS/ChocoPackages/openssh/readme.md

 - [Utility Script Set-SSHKeyPermissions.ps1](#utility-script-set-sshkeypermissions-ps1)
 - [Ancient Version History](#ancient-version-history)

-# The Universal Openssh Installer
-## Chocolatey NOT REQUIRED
-Yes you read that right - although packaged as a chocolatey .nupkg, this installer and it's helper scripts can install completely without Chocolatey in situations where it can't be used (Nano) or you are not allowed to use it.

 ## Tested On
 * Nano RTM (PSH 5 & PackageManagement & no 32-bit)